lavaorg/telex/plugins/aggregators/histogram/README.md

 Values added to a bucket are also added to the larger buckets in the distribution.
 This creates a [cumulative histogram](https://en.wikipedia.org/wiki/Histogram#/media/File:Cumulative_vs_normal_histogram.svg).

-Like other Telegraf aggregators, the metric is emitted every `period` seconds.
+Like other Telex aggregators, the metric is emitted every `period` seconds.
-Bucket counts however are not reset between periods and will be non-strictly increasing while Telegraf is running.
+Bucket counts however are not reset between periods and will be non-strictly increasing while Telex is running.

 #### Design